-Education/Higher Education Committee Substitute Adopted 3/2/95 Third Edition Engrossed 3/9/95
+Education/Higher Education Committee Substitute Adopted 3/2/95 Third Edition Engrossed 3/9/95 House Committee Substitute Favorable 5/31/95

-Short Tit (Public)

-Sponsors 3:

-Referred to:

-January 26, 1995

-APPI ENH LOC A BILL TO BE ENTITLED T TO TO PERMIT LOCAL BOARDS OF EDUCAT ROPRIATED FOR TEACHER ASSISTANTS AN ANCEMENT TEACHERS TO REDUCE CLASS OF ALL SCHOOL IMPROVEMENT PLANS.
-Heral Assembly of North Carolina enacts: Section 1.
+Short Title: Use of Teacher Assistant Funds.
+Sponsor S: Referred to: January 26, 1995 A BILL TO BE ENTITLED AN ACT TO PERMIT LOCAL BOARDS OF EDUCATION TO USE FUNDS APPROPRIATED FOR TEACHER ASSISTANTS TO REDUCE CLASS SIZE PUR SUANT TO LOCAL SCHOOL IMPROVEMENT PLANS.
+The General Assembly of North Carolina enacts: Section 1.
 G.S.
-115C-238.2(b) reads as rewritten: ND FOR PROGRAM SIZE PURSUANT TO

-"(b) Accounta Local school administrative units that participate in ability Program: (1) Are exempt from State requirements to submit than local school improvement plans, to the S and the Department of Public Instruction.
-The federal requirements to submit reports and plans (2) Are subject to the performance standards by standards or the staffing ratios of the State Acceperformance standards in the State Accreditation. reports and plans, other tate Board of Education ey are not exempt from to the Department.
-Out not the opportunity reditation Program.
-The

-reflect the results of end-of-course and end-of-grade tests, may serve as
+115C-238.2(b) reads as rewritten: "(b) school administrative units that participate in the Performance-based Account ability l Program: (1) Are exempt from State requirements to submit reports and plans, other than local school improvement plans, to the State Board of Education and the Department of Public Instruction.
+They are not exempt from federal requirements to submit reports and plans to the Department.
+(2) Are subject to the performance standards but not the opportunity standards or the staffing ratios of the State Accreditation Program.
+The performance standards in the State Accreditation Program, modified to reflect the results of end-of-course and end-of-grade tests, may serve as

 - the basis for developing the student performance indicators adopted by the State Board of Education pursuant to G.S.
 115C-238.1. - (3) May receive funds for differentiated pay for certain State-paid employees, in accordance with G.S.
 115C-238.4, if they elect to participate in a differentiated pay plan. - (4) May be allowed increased flexibility in the expenditure of State funds, in accordance with G.S.
 115C-238.5. - (5) May be granted waivers of certain State laws, regulations, and policies that inhibit their ability to reach local accountability goals, in accordance with G.S.
-115C-238.6(a). - (5a) May use State funds allocated for teacher assistants and positions allocated by the State Board of Education for program enhancement teachers to reduce class size or the student-teacher ratio in kindergarten through the third grade, in accordance with a local school improvement plan. - (6) Shall continue to use the Teacher Performance Appraisal Instrument (TPAI) for evaluating beginning teachers during the first three years of their employment; they may, however, develop other evaluation approaches for teachers who have attained career status.
+115C-238.6(a). - (5a) May use State funds allocated for teacher assistants to reduce class size or the student-teacher ratio in kindergarten through the third grade, in accordance with a local school improvement plan, so long as no State-funded teacher assistant positions are abolished if the positions are filled when the local school improvement plan is amended or approved by the building-level staff. - (6) Shall continue to use the Teacher Performance Appraisal Instrument (TPAI) for evaluating beginning teachers during the first three years of their employment; they may, however, develop other evaluation approaches for teachers who have attained career status.